jduffield65/coppafish/docs/pipeline/find_spots.md

            [1, 3],
            [1, 4]])
     ```
-    The value of `n_spots_error_factor` for this experiment is 0.5 so the threshold number of
+    The value of `n_spots_error_fraction` for this experiment is 0.5 so the threshold number of
     failed tiles/rounds to give an error is $0.5 \times n_{tiles} \times n_{rounds} = 7.5$.
     We have 10 failed tiles/rounds so an error would be raised in this case.